waffle-iron/IF-Charts/README.md

 I am happy to announce [IF-Charts](https://if-charts.000webhostapp.com/)!
 IF-Charts is a site where you can search for an airport icao, and it will bring up all the charts, including SID and STAR charts, for that airport.

 ### What charts can I get at the moment?
-At the moment, only a few charts are up.
-KLAX and KSAN are included (these are popular routes), along with a few other.
+At the moment, quite a few charts are up.
+KLAX and KSAN are included (these are popular routes), along with a few others, usch as WSSS, EGBB and more.
 However, charts are being added daily.
-Charts for American regions and London regions will be added very soon.
 You can also request charts [here](https://github.com/GiacomoLaw/IF-Charts/wiki/Requesting-charts).

 ### Can I request for an airport to be added?
 Want an airport to be added?
 Add an issue to the site Github; you can see how to do that [here](https://github.com/GiacomoLaw/IF-Charts/wiki/Requesting-charts).
 If your a VA CEO, and your base airport is not there yet, please PM me to have your airport put at the top of the priority list.